Brixmor Property Group Inc. (BRX) Shares Up Despite Recent Market Volatility

 Mizuho gave a rating of “Buy” to BRX, setting the target price at $24 in the report published on July 21st of the previous year.

-During the last 5 trading sessions, BRX fell by -4.27%, which changed the moving average for the period of 200-days by -14.97% in comparison to the 20-day moving average, which settled at $21.87.
-In addition, Brixmor Property Group Inc. saw -9.04% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BRX rose by +1.35%, which changed the moving average for the period of 200-days by -15.89% in comparison to the 20-day moving average, which settled at $21.48.
+In addition, Brixmor Property Group Inc. saw -10.54% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading